MaxGalindo150/MaxGAlindo150/README.md

 ---

 #### About Me:
-- **Professional Role**: As CTO of Eigencore, I lead the development and implementation of cutting-edge AI solutions, combining technical expertise with strategic vision.
+- **Professional Role**: As CTO of Eigencore, I lead the research, development and implementation of cutting-edge AI solutions, combining technical expertise with strategic vision.
 - **Academic Focus**: My background in Physics and ongoing Computer Science studies provide a strong foundation for exploring advanced AI techniques.
 - **Key Interests**: